afrittella/afrittella/README.md

 ### Hello! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 This is Andrea, living and working in Luxembourg since 2017 ( born in 🇮🇹 ).
-Currently I work as Lead Developer for a Luxembourgish company called Baliston.
+Currently I work as Developer for a Luxembourgish company called Luxembourg House of Cybersecurity.

 Father of 3, senior PIZZA 🍕 eater and software craftsman since 1997.